The Grandest Guest Rooms: Restoring the Louis XV Suite

-One of thirty-three guest bedrooms in Biltmore House, the Damask Room was most likely named for silk damask draperies and distinct damask-style wallpaper.
-Situated at the southwest corner of the house, this room features commanding views in three directions of the Italian Garden, South Terrace, the Deer Park, the Lagoon, and the splendid mountains beyond.
+One of 33 guest bedrooms in Biltmore House, the Damask Room was named for silk damask draperies and distinct damask-style wallpaper.
+Situated at the southwest corner of the house, this room features commanding views of the South Terrace, Italian Garden, Deer Park, and the splendid mountains beyond.

-On the walls hang a reproduction of the room’s original wallpaper, a complicated design that replicates on paper the look of a fine damask fabric.
+On the walls hangs a reproduction of the room’s original wallpaper, a complicated design that replicates on paper the look of a fine damask fabric.
 Small fragments of the original paper were found underneath door moldings.
-Curators were able to match these fragments to full-sized samples of the wallpaper that had been placed in storage over a century ago, enabling them to have an accurate reproduction made by Charles Rupert Designs, a company in Vancouver that specializes in surface-printed historic wallpapers.
+Our curators were able to match these fragments to full-sized samples of the wallpaper that had been placed in storage more than a century ago, enabling them to have an accurate reproduction made by Charles Rupert Designs, a company in Vancouver that specializes in surface-printed historic wallpapers.

 Like many rooms in Biltmore House, the Claude Room was named after one of George Vanderbilt’s favorite artists, the French painter Claude Lorrain.
-Vanderbilt was an avid print collector, purchasing over 1,500 woodcuts, engravings, and etchings in his lifetime, many of which depicted famous paintings.
 Several prints after paintings by Claude Lorrain originally hung in this room and are displayed here again.
-One of the masters of 17th-century landscape painting, Claude presented nature as harmonious, serene, and often majestic.
+A master of 17th-century landscape painting, Claude presented nature as harmonious, serene, and often majestic.
 In 18th-century England, his works inspired new trends in landscape design.
 He also influenced later generations of landscape painters, including J.M.W.
 Turner.